Jaws 2: Critical response

 Throughout the years, the film has received mixed reviews, though it is widely regarded as the best of the three Jaws sequels.
-The review aggregator website Rotten Tomatoes reports an approval rating of 57% based on 42 reviews, with an average rating of 5.60/10.
+The review aggregator website Rotten Tomatoes reports an approval rating of 56% based on 43 reviews.
 The site's critics' consensus reads: "Jaws 2 never approaches the lingering thrills of its classic predecessor, but it's reasonably entertaining for a sequel that has no reason to exist."
 With a weighted average, Metacritic gave the film a score of 51 out of 100 based on 12 reviews, indicating "mixed or average" reviews.
 Critic John Kenneth Muir comments that opinions towards Jaws 2 depend upon which side of the series it is being compared.
 Against Spielberg's original, "it is an inferior sequel to a classic", but comparison with the subsequent films Jaws 3-D and Jaws: The Revenge shows Szwarc's film to be "a decent sequel, and one produced before the franchise hit troubled waters."
 Jaws 2, he says, is "at the deep end of the pool, better than its two shallow follow ups, and there is enough of Jaws lingering greatness floating about to make it an entertaining and exciting two hours."
+Variety labelled it an "excellent sequel".
 DVD Authority says "After this one, the other Jaws movies seemed to just not be as good."
 One review says: "it's obviously not a patch on Spielberg's classic, but it's about as good as could be hoped for, with some excellent sequences, almost worthy of the original, several genuine shocks, a different enough story and some pretty decent characters."
 The performances of Scheider, Gary and Hamilton have been particularly praised.